MoserMichael/my-notes/learning-scala.md

     // a data stream that gives you all users in their twenties. val twentySomethings =
-      for (user <- userBase if user.age >=20 && user.age < 30)
+      for (user <- userBase if user.age >=20 && user.age < 30) // filters the userBase collection for users in their twenties.
-      yield user.name // adds this to a List[string] - that's the return value of the for expression !
+      yield user.name // adds this to a List[string] - that's the return value of the for expression ! a kind of map

     // use the stream as a source. twentySomethings.foreach(name => println(name))